streamingfast/substreams-erc20-balance-changes/README.md

 ### Type 2: Storage change is in a different call than the transfer

+In this case, the Transfer but this results in storage changes in different child calls, where often the amount sent will be split to multiple accounts.

 example:
 https://etherscan.io/tx/0x5a31fb5d3f5bbb95023438f017ad6cd501ce70e445f31c2660c784e5a7eb5d83#eventlog

-In this case, the Transfer is done in call index 4, but the storage change is actually recorded in call index 10.
-Here is the relevant section from the Firehose block for this transaction:

 ```json
 {